Fremantle Stuff > Fremantle Park > history. See also David Hutchison's History of Fremantle Park (html)/OR facsimile version.

 How Fremantle lost its much-prized recreation ground, the ”Green,” may be briefly stated here.
 In the early days the area between Phillimore Street and the river, extending from Cliff Street to Pakenham Street, was shallow water, the present irregular line of buildings along the south side of Phillimore Street marking what was once the foreshore.
 The townspeople, by constituting themselves ”working bees,” reclaimed the land and planted it with couch grass, creating the old recreation ground that was known as the ”Green.”The people were naturally very wroth when it was proposed to resume that land for railway purposes , but ultimately they were appeased by being granted £500 for improvements to the Park.
 Fremantle's first railway station was afterwards built on the reclaimed area.
 It is now the site of the Customs House, Chamber of Commerce and other buildings, the new railway station having been built at the foot of Market Street.
 JK Hitchcock 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council: 29.

 The Park has been a venue for cricket since 1879, football since the 1880s, and tennis and lawn bowls since 1896.
 A new cricket pitch was laid in 1884.
 In 1887 the Union Football Club moved to Fremantle Park; it became the Fremantle Football Club.
 The Fremantle Tennis Club was established in 1895 (tho matches were not played on the Park until 1896), and the Bowling Club in the following year, 1896.
-The Bowls clubhouse is known as the Samson Pavilion, and was constructed in 1958.
+The Bowls clubhouse was constructed in 1958 and demolished in 2019.
 The current tennis pavilion dates from 1956.

 Fremantle Park c.1914, looking across a citizens defence bivouac towards Ivanhoe, right of centre in the background.
 Image from John Dowson, Old Fremantle, UWAP, 2003: 149.

-Sign at the end of Barnett St, adjacent to Dr Barnett's house at 13 Barnett St, and at one of the entrances to the Park.
+Sign at the end of Barnett Street, adjacent to Dr Barnett's house at 13 Barnett St, and at one of the entrances to the Park.

 This is the photograph reproduced on the sign above showing Fremantle Park about 1940.